itsolver/the-island-engineer/content/clean-energy.md

       open_in_new_tab: false
     background_color: gray
     text_column_position: right
-  - _bookshop_name: blog-feed
-    heading: Our Latest Sustainability Resources
-    body: >-
-      Dive deep into the world of sustainable energy with the latest articles, trends, and breakthroughs.
-At Essentia, we believe in empowering our community with knowledge.
-Stay informed, stay sustainable, and join the conversation shaping our energy future.
-    button:
-      enabled: true
-      button_url: /blog/
-      button_text: View All Posts
-      open_in_new_tab: false
-    background_color: white
   - _bookshop_name: testimonials-slider
     heading: Words From Our Clients
     body: "Discover the experiences of those who've partnered with us.
 Here's what our valued clients have to say about our sustainable solutions."